-We consider ourselves a ‘thinking school’ in which all members of our community share a common language where strategies and tools are used in all aspects of school life enabling teachers, pupils and parents to have a deep understanding of how to learn and think effectively.
+A Thinking School is one in which all members of the community share a common language, where strategies and tools are used in all aspects of school life, enabling teachers, pupils and parents to have a deep understanding of how to learn and think effectively.

 Pupils develop an awareness of themselves as learners, and put into practice ways to develop the dispositions and learning habits that are the hallmark of the young people we wish to see in the world today.

 At NHP we are preparing pupils for a life of learning.
 We want to make learning exciting and enjoyable, and we want our pupils to thrive.
 Our teachers light fires, which we hope will burn for life.

 The Thinking School Curriculum

 The Thinking School is a curriculum within NHP, which provides pupils and teachers with a framework for learning.
 It functions as a toolbox, which consists of a series of strategies, such as Thinking Maps, P4C and NHP Habits & Values (see below).
 These strategies form of a common language, which reach across all subjects and all aspects of school life.

 The toolbox is designed to give our pupils a way of reflecting on their learning and the way in which they are developing in school.
 Fully integrated in the NHP curriculum, much of the groundwork is in place by the time students reach Year 5.
 By this age, we want NHP pupils to have both the knowledge and the strategies which will enable them to use that knowledge.